kwzhao/x2apic-rs/README.md

 This crate is in its early stages and has only been tested in QEMU; code contributions and bug reports are welcome.

-We currently require that processors support x2APIC mode.
+It will use x2APIC mode if supported by the CPU, otherwise it falls back to xAPIC mode.

 ## Usage